-(a) A party to a child-custody proceeding, including a modification proceeding, or a petitioner or respondent in a proceeding to enforce or register a child-custody determination, is not subject to personal jurisdiction in this State for another proceeding or purpose solely by reason of having participated, or of having been physically present for the purpose of participating, in the proceeding.

-(b) A person who is subject to personal jurisdiction in this State on a basis other than physical presence is not immune from service of process in this State.
-A party present in this State who is subject to the jurisdiction of another State is not immune from service of process allowable under the laws of that State.

-(c) The immunity granted subsection (a) does not extend to civil litigation based on acts unrelated to the participation in a proceeding under this [Act] committed by an individual while present in this State.
+- (a) A party to a child-custody proceeding, including a modification proceeding, or a petitioner or respondent in a proceeding to enforce or register a child-custody determination, is not subject to personal jurisdiction in this State for another proceeding or purpose solely by reason of having participated, or of having been physically present for the purpose of participating, in the proceeding. - (b) A person who is subject to personal jurisdiction in this State on a basis other than physical presence is not immune from service of process in this State.
+A party present in this State who is subject to the jurisdiction of another State is not immune from service of process allowable under the laws of that State. - (c) The immunity granted subsection (a) does not extend to civil litigation based on acts unrelated to the participation in a proceeding under this [Act] committed by an individual while present in this State.

 PROTECTION FROM SERVICE AS A RESULT OF PHYSICAL PRESENCE NECESSITATED BY PARTICIPATION IN A CHILD-CUSTODY PROCEEDING, AND NOT TO OTHER "CONTACTS" THAT PERSON MAY HAVE WITH THE STATE.

 UCCJEA SECTION 110.
 COMMUNICATION BETWEEN COURTS.

 UCCJEA SECTION 110 EXPANDS PROVISIONS OF UCCJA SECTION 6(c).
-UCCJEA SECTION 110 ADDS LANGUAGE THAT MAKES MORE CLEAR THE ROLE OF PARTIES TO THE CHILD-CUSTODY PROCEEDING IN THE COMMUNICATION PROCESS. (a) A court of this State may communicate with a court in another State concerning a proceeding arising under this [Act]. {{UCCJA Section.6(c) If the court is informed during the course of the proceeding that a proceeding concerning the custody of the child was pending in another state before the court assumed jurisdiction it shall stay the proceeding and communicate with the court in which the other proceeding is pending to the end that the issue may be litigated in the more appropriate forum and that information be exchanged in accordance with Section 19 to 22, inclusive.
+UCCJEA SECTION 110 ADDS LANGUAGE THAT MAKES MORE CLEAR THE ROLE OF PARTIES TO THE CHILD-CUSTODY PROCEEDING IN THE COMMUNICATION PROCESS.

+${\{UCCJA\ Section.6(c)\ If\ the\ court\ is\ informed\ during\}}$ the course of the proceeding that a proceeding concerning the custody of the child was pending in another state before the court assumed jurisdiction it shall stay the proceeding and communicate with the court in which the other proceeding is pending to the end that the issue may be litigated in the more appropriate forum and that information be exchanged in accordance with Section 19 to 22, inclusive.
 If a court of this state has made a custody decree before being informed of a pending proceeding in a court of another state it shall immediately inform that court of the fact.
-If the court is informed that a proceeding was commenced in another state after it assumed jurisdiction it shall likewise inform the other court to the end that the issues may be litigated in the more appropriate forum.}} (b) The court may allow the parties to participate in the communication.
-If the parties are not able to participate THE UCCJA DID NOT INCLUDE ANY PROVISION SIMILAR TO UCCJEA SECTION 110(b), WHICH ALLOWS PARTIES TO PARTICIPATE IN THE COURTS' COMMUNICATIONS.
+If the court is informed that a proceeding was commenced in another state after it assumed jurisdiction it shall likewise inform the other court to the end that the issues may be litigated in the more appropriate forum.}}

+THE UCCJA DID NOT INCLUDE ANY PROVISION SIMILAR TO UCCJEA SECTION 110(b), WHICH ALLOWS PARTIES TO PARTICIPATE IN THE COURTS' COMMUNICATIONS.
 THE UCCJA DID NOT GRANT PARTIES TO CHILD-CUSTODY LITIGATION ANY RIGHT TO PARTICIPATE IN COMMUNCATIONS BETWEEN COURTS.
 THE LACK OF A "RIGHT" TO PARTICIPATE CAUSED DUE PROCESS CONCERNS.
-UCCJEA SECTION in the communication, the parties shall be given the opportunity to present facts and legal arguments before a decision on jurisdiction is made.
-110(b) INDICATES THAT PARTIES TO A CHILD- CUSTODY PROCEEDING HAVE A RIGHT TO PARTICIPATE IN ANY COURT COMMUNICATIONS (OTHER THAN THOSE RELATED ONLY TO SCHEDULING AND CALENDARING). (c) A communication between courts on schedules, calendars, court records, and similar matters may occur without informing the parties.
-A record need not be made of that communication.
+UCCJEA SECTION 110(b) INDICATES THAT PARTIES TO A CHILD-CUSTODY PROCEEDING HAVE A RIGHT TO PARTICIPATE IN ANY COURT COMMUNICATIONS (OTHER THAN THOSE RELATED ONLY TO SCHEDULING AND CALENDARING).

 THE UCCJA DOES NOT INCLUDE ANY PROVISION COMPARABLE TO UCCJEA SECTION 110(c).
 WHILE GIVING PARTIES TO CHILD-